 Performance measures: The Clinical and Advisory groups are combined in the Barwon South Western region.
-The Clinical Advisory (Clinical Leaders) group role statement, membership, meeting format and frequency were reviewed in February 2014.
+The Clinical Advisory (Clinical Leaders) group role statement, terms of reference, membership, meeting format and frequency were reviewed in 2015.
 Membership includes bereavement, social work and pastoral care workers in relation to the specific issues to be discussed, the format is a mix of standing items and continuing work on issues supported by the PCCN, meetings are quarterly.
 Agenda standing items are: